Competition in Costly Talk: Adversarial Equilibria

-With a slight abuse of language, I hereafter say that sender $j$ ``swings'' the report of his opponent $-j$ whenever the pair of reports $(r_1,r_2)$ induce the selection of sender $j$'s preferred alternative.
-When there is a conflict of interest between senders, i.e., for some $\theta\in(\tau_1,\tau_2)$, sender 1 swings the report of sender 2 when $r_1\geq s(r_2)$.
-Similarly, sender 2 swings the report of sender 1 when $r_2<s(r_1)$.
+With a slight abuse of language, I hereafter say that sender~$j$ swings the report of his opponent $-j$ whenever the pair of reports $(r_1,r_2)$ induce the selection of sender~$j$'s preferred alternative.
+Sender~1 swings the report of sender~2 when $r_1\geq s(r_2)$.
+Similarly, sender~2 swings the report of sender~1 when $r_2<s(r_1)$.

-In a direct equilibrium, the swing report $s(r)$ has a number of intuitive properties: first, condition~\eqref{eq:d} ensures that the swing report, if it exists, is unique; second, condition~\eqref{eq:c} pins down the swing report for $s(\bar r_1(0))=\ubar r_2(0)$, $s(\ubar r_2(0))=\bar r_1(0)$, and $s(0)=0$.
-From the interaction of conditions~\eqref{eq:c} and \eqref{eq:d}, it follows that every report $r\in \hat R=\left[\ubar r_2(0),\bar r_1(0)\right]$ has a unique swing report $s(r)\in \hat R$ such that if $r>0$ then $s(r)<0$.
-Moreover, for all $r\in \hat R$, the swing report of a swing report is the report itself, i.e., $s(s(r))=r$, and strictly higher reports have strictly lower swing reports.
-Importantly, $s(r)$ is endogenously determined in equilibrium through the posterior beliefs $p$.
-The following lemma formalizes these equilibrium features of the swing report function.
+In adversarial equilibria, the swing report $s(r)$ has a number of intuitive properties: first, condition~\eqref{eq:d} ensures that the swing report, if it exists, is unique; second, condition~\eqref{eq:c} pins down the swing report for $s(\bar r_1(0))=\ubar r_2(0)$, $s(\ubar r_2(0))=\bar r_1(0)$, and $s(0)=0$.
+From the interaction of \eqref{eq:c} and \eqref{eq:d}, it follows that every report $r$ has a unique swing report $s(r)$ such that if $r>0$ then $s(r)<0$ (resp. $r<0$ has $s(r)>0$).
+The swing report of a swing report is the report itself, that is, $s(s(r))=r$.
+Lastly, higher reports have lower swing reports.\footnote{See Lemma~\ref{lemma:swing} in Appendix~\ref{app:mixed}.} Since $s(r)$ is a strictly decreasing function of $r$, I shall refer to $s(r)$ as the \emph{swing report function}.